What Gatsby Tries to Achieve?

 To tackle this modular CMS architecture, Gatsby aims to build a “content mesh” – the infrastructure layer for a decoupled website.
 The content mesh stitches together content systems in a modern development environment while optimizing website delivery for performance.
 The content mesh empowers developers while preserving content creators’ workflows.
 It gives you access to best-of-breed services without the pain of manual integration.

-Make building websites fun by making them simple: Each of the stakeholder in a website project should be able to see their creation quickly without drowning in the complexities of the application and deployments.
-If this is achieved the development will be more fun because of this instant feedback loop.
-With the right building blocks, and an integrated content mesh system, website projects should continue to feel fun no matter how big they get.
+Make building websites fun by making them simple: Each of the stakeholder in a website project should be able to see their creation quicklUsing these building blocks along with the content mesh, website building feels fun no matter how big it gets.
 As Alan Kay said, “you get simplicity by finding slightly more sophisticated building blocks”.

 1. A page is designed